stopipv/isdi/README.md

 $ bash run.sh
 ```

-Navigate to `http://localhost:5000` on a browser.
-You
-will see the page of the ISDi tool running.
+Navigate to `http://localhost:5000` on a browser (or `http://localhost:5002` if in test mode).
+You will see the page of the ISDi tool running.

 It should look something like this: